Morning, Tuesday, 31st March 2020

 There will be keynote addresses from:

-- Tim Jarvis, Director, Consumer and Competition Policy, Department for Business, Energy and Industrial Strategy; and
+- Tim Jarvis, Director, Consumer and Competition Policy, Department for Business, Energy and Industrial Strategy;

 - The Smart Data Review - key proposals and next steps;